I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONHuman Epididymis Protein 4 (HE4) is a potential new biomarker for detecting ovarian cancer early and for monitoring disease progression and recurrence.
-It has been cleared by the FDA for monitoring patients with epithelial ovarian cancer.
-HE4 is proposed as a replacement for or complement to CA-125, a biomarker with limited specificity.
+Human Epididymis Protein 4 (HE4) is a potential new biomarker that has been cleared by the U.S. Food and Drug Administration (FDA) for monitoring patients with epithelial ovarian cancer.
+HE4 is proposed as a replacement for or complement to CA-125 for monitoring disease progression and recurrence.
+HE4 has also been proposed as a test to evaluate women with ovarian masses and to screen for ovarian cancer in asymptomatic women.

-Ovarian cancer is the fifth most common cause of cancer mortality in U.S. women; in 2010, it is estimated that ovarian cancer will account for approximately 14,000 deaths, 5% of the cancer deaths in women.
+Ovarian cancer is the fifth most common cause of cancer mortality in U.S. women; According to Surveillance Epidemiology and End Results (SEER) data, in 2013, an estimated 22,240 women will be diagnosed with ovarian cancer and 14,030 women will die of the disease.
 Stage at diagnosis is an important predictor of survival; however, most women are not diagnosed until the disease has spread.
-According to Surveillance Epidemiology and End Results (SEER) data, for the period 1999-2006, 62% of women with ovarian cancer were diagnosed when the disease had distant metastases (Stage IV) and this was associated with a 27.6% 5-year survival rate.
+For the period 1999-2006, 62% of women with ovarian cancer were diagnosed when the disease had distant metastases (Stage IV), and this was associated with a 27.6% 5-year survival rate.
 In contrast, the 15% of women diagnosed with localized cancer (Stage 1) had a 93.5% 5-year survival rate.
 Epithelial ovarian tumors account for 85-90% of ovarian cancers.

-Another serum biomarker, recently cleared by the FDA for monitoring patients with epithelial ovarian cancer, is human epididymis protein 4 (HE4).
+Another serum biomarker, cleared by the FDA for monitoring patients with epithelial ovarian cancer, is human epididymis protein 4 (HE4).
 HE4 is made up of two whey acidic proteins with a four disulfide core domain.
 It has been found to be over-expressed by epithelial ovarian cancer tumors and to circulate in the serum of patients with epithelial ovarian cancer.
-Levels of HE4 may be less likely to be elevated due to benign conditions, as is the case with CA-125, which would make it a candidate to replace or complement CA-125.
+Levels of HE4 may be less likely to be elevated due to benign conditions, as is the case with CA-125, which would make HE4 a candidate to replace or complement CA-125.
 Tests for HE4 are FDA-approved for monitoring women known to have epithelial ovarian cancer.
-Although HE4 tests are not FDA-approved for evaluating women with ovarian masses to aid in the identification of malignant tumors, the test has been investigated for this indication and is available outside of the Untied States for evaluating women with pelvic masses.
+Another possible application of HE4 testing is screening asymptomatic women for ovarian cancer; screening is not an accepted use of the CA-125 test.

 Refer to the following related medical policies: CA-125, Analysis of Proteomic Patterns in Serum to Identify Cancer, and Proteomics-based Testing for the Evaluation of Ovarian (Adnexal) Masses.